-However, from the Open University, which refuses to call Woodhenge a moon-aligned egg, to Glasgow University metaphorically moving a stone to avoid calling Callanish's central ring a moon-aligned egg, to archaeologists who wrongly state that Stonehenge points primarily at the winter solstice, there is no getting away from the fact that Stonehenge archaeology is corrupt.
+Of all the monuments that demonstrate what Stonehenge was, the nearby Woodhenge is the most significant.
+However, from the Open University, which refuses to accept that Woodhenge is aligned with the northernmost moonrise, to Glasgow University metaphorically shifting a stone to avoid labelling Callanish's central ring a moon egg, to archaeologists who incorrectly claim that Stonehenge primarily points at the winter solstice when it does not, there is no escaping the fact that the Stonehenge branch of archaeology is corrupt.

 These are the words of Professor Aston, published in the British Archaeological Magazine, March/April 2012.